 Over 2 billion people (roughly 1/3 of the world’s population) will mark Christ’s birth on 25th December.

 According to religious culture, Christmas Day honours the birth of Jesus, which occurred on December 25th, 1 BC.
 In many countries across the world, December 25th is a bank holiday.
-If the 25th of December comes on a weekend, a nearby workday will be substituted as a holiday.
+If the 25th of December falls on a weekend, a nearby workday will be substituted as a holiday.